Lectito

 The cleaned HTML:

-- Keeps main content structure
+- keeps the main content structure

-- Preserves images (if
+- preserves images when

 Choosing a Format